Diamondbacks vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has collected 44 hits with 10 doubles, a triple, a home run and six walks.
-He has driven in 20 runs with 18 stolen bases.
+- Esteury Ruiz has 10 doubles, a triple, a home run, six walks and 21 RBI (45 total hits).
+He's also swiped 19 bases.

 Ruiz Recent Games